-Through this question, you'll see how the company functions, what your day would look like and understand how much you'd enjoy the pace of the company and the tasks you'd be assigned.
+Through this question, you'll see how the company functions, find out what your day would look like, and understand how much you'd enjoy the pace of the company and the tasks you'd be assigned.

 2. How do you measure success in this position?

 This will help you understand the kind of goals you will be expected to reach.

 3. Are there opportunities for professional development?
 If so, what do those look like?

 This question is great for finding out the available growth and development opportunities.
 Any company that doesn't have these should be a red flag that this might not be the right company to work for.